Multicalibration for Modeling Censored Survival Data with Universal Adaptability

 \subsection{Universal adaptability}

-The essence of multicalibration boosting lies in its ability to transfer weak learners to stronger learners by auditing the residuals, enabling enhancement in predictive accuracy across diverse subpopulations, which in turn improves the accuracy of statistical estimates within the target domain.
-How multicalibration leads to precise predictions under covariate shift needs to be elucidated in a formal mathematical language.
-Our main results relate the prediction error~\eqref{eqn:error} obtained using multicalibration to that of \textsc{ipsw}.
-Specifically, we reveal that under proper conditions, a multicalibrated function $\wt{m}^{(k)}(\cdot;t)$ leads to the property of universal adaptability.
-Recall the collection of propensity score odds $\mathcal{H}$ defined in~\eqref{eqn:odds} and the specification error $d(h, w)$ defined in~\eqref{eqn:specific-error}, with them in place, we are ready to state the theorem below that establishes universal adaptability from multicalibration. \begin{theorem} Under the same conditions outlined in Theorem~\ref{thm: algo-multi}, suppose $\wt{m}^{(k)}(\cdot;t): \mathcal{X} \rightarrow [0, \wt{C}]$ is $(\mathcal{H}, \alpha')$-multicalibrated over the source distribution $\sD_\sS$, then for any target distribution $\sD_\sT$, and any $\wt{w} \in \Sigma$, $\wt{m}^{(k)}(X;t)$ satisfies
+The essence of multicalibration boosting lies in its ability to enhance predictive accuracy across diverse subpopulations by iteratively refining residuals, thereby improving statistical estimates within the target domain.
+To formally elucidate how multicalibration leads to precise predictions under covariate shift, we relate the prediction error obtained using multicalibration to that of inverse propensity score weighting (\textsc{ipsw}).
+Specifically, under appropriate conditions, a multicalibrated function $\tilde{m}^{(k)}(\cdot; t)$ exhibits universal adaptability.
+Using the function class agnostically learned by the algorithm $\mathcal{H}$ and its corresponding odds class $\mathcal{H}(\Sigma)$ defined in~\eqref{eqn:odds} and the specification error $d(h, w)$ defined in~\eqref{eqn:specific-error}, we establish the following universal adaptability from multicalibration. \begin{theorem} Under the same conditions outlined in Theorem~\ref{thm: algo-multi}, suppose $\wt{m}^{(k)}(\cdot;t): \mathcal{X} \rightarrow [0, \wt{C}]$ is $(\mathcal{H}, \alpha')$-multicalibrated over the source distribution $\sD_\sS$, then for any target distribution $\sD_\sT$, and any $\wt{w} \in \Sigma$, $\wt{m}^{(k)}(X;t)$ satisfies